blinsay/blinsay.github.com/zola/content/blog/2024-11-20-compound-keys.md

 }

 struct HostStats {
+    /// store keys as Host<'static> so we don't have to let lifetime
+    /// annotations go viral.
     stats: HashMap<Host<'static>, Stats>,
 }

 impl HostStats {
+    /// get now needs some lifetimes - we have to tell the compiler that 'b
-    fn get<'a, 'b: 'a>(&'a self, hostname: &'b str, port: u16) -> Option<&'a Stats> {
+    /// outlives 'a, otherwise it gets a bit confused about our key types. fn get<'a, 'b: 'a>(&'a self, hostname: &'b str, port: u16) -> Option<&'a Stats> {
         let host = Host {
             hostname: Cow::from(hostname),